cdluminate/robrank/README.md

 ![badage](https://github.com/cdluminate/robrank/actions/workflows/github-actions-demo.yml/badge.svg)
 [![GitHub license](https://img.shields.io/github/license/cdluminate/robrank)](https://github.com/cdluminate/robrank/blob/main/LICENSE)

+Deep neural networks are vulnerable to adversarial attacks, and so does deep ranking or deep metric learning models.
+The project *RobRank* aims to study the empirical adversarial robustness of deep ranking / metric learning models.
+Our contribution includes (1) the definition and implementation of two new adversarial attacks, namely candidate attack and query attack; (2) two adversarial defense methods (based on adversarial training) are proposed to improve model robustness against a wide range of attacks; (3) a comprehensive empirical robustness score for quantitatively assessing adversarial robustness.
-RobRank is extended from previous ECCV'2020 work [*"Adversarial Ranking Attack and Defense,"*](https://github.com/cdluminate/advrank) with a major code refactor.
-We newly introduce an "Anti-Collapse Triplet" defense method which achieves at least 60% and at most 540% improvement in adversarial robustness compared to the ECCV work.
+In particular, an "Anti-Collapse Triplet" defense method is newly introduced in *RobRank*, which achieves at least 60% and at most 540% improvement in adversarial robustness compared to the ECCV work.
+See the preprint manuscript for details.

+RobRank codebase is extended from my previous ECCV'2020 work [*"Adversarial Ranking Attack and Defense,"*](https://github.com/cdluminate/advrank) with a major code refactor.
+You may find most functionalities of the previous codebase in this repository as well.

 Note, the project name is Rob**R**ank, instead of Rob**B**ank.